 McCulloch says much of this data won't need to be analysed in real time, but it will require huge amounts of computing power to crunch a year's worth of data around driving behaviour, traffic patterns and test multiple models to predict new and better road layouts, public transport routes or other transport options, for example.

-“Doing this in a data centre located in the centre of a smart city like London would be hugely costly due to pricey real estate and higher costs of power.
-Plus the 'traditional' data centres which do exist in these metropolitan areas simply do not have access to the power required to efficiently crunch this kind of data,” says McCulloch.
+“Doing this in a data center located in the centre of a smart city like London would be hugely costly due to pricey real estate and higher costs of power.
+Plus the 'traditional' data centers which do exist in these metropolitan areas simply do not have access to the power required to efficiently crunch this kind of data,” says McCulloch.

 McCulloch says the challenge then, is to make sure that cities have the infrastructure in place to support these requirements in order for them to see the true benefits of smart cities.

-“This is naturally going to lead to a rise in the demand for more cost effective High-Performance Computing (HPC) ready data centres which are not based in expensive urban centres,” says McCulloch.
+“This is naturally going to lead to a rise in the demand for more cost effective High-Performance Computing (HPC) ready data centers which are not based in expensive urban centres,” says McCulloch.

 “By changing the way servers are stacked within a rack, to minimise latency and provide far more computing power in the same space, we can reap the potential benefits of smart cities at a lower cost.